Ariemas/TemporarySpawn/README.md

 ## Usage

-Setting a Temporary Spawn Point
+Setting a Temporary Spawn Point:
 Players can set their own temporary spawn point by typing /tempspawn in-game.
 This will save the player's current location as their temporary spawn point, and set their bed spawn point to this location.
 If the player does not have a bed spawn point set, the plugin will save their original spawn point and set it when they reset their temporary spawn point.

-Resetting a Temporary Spawn Point
+Resetting a Temporary Spawn Point:
 Players can reset their own temporary spawn point by typing /resettempspawn in-game.
 This will set the player's bed spawn point back to their original spawn point.

-Setting a Temporary Spawn Point for another player Server administrators can set a temporary spawn point for another player by typing /setplayertempspawn [player] in-game.
+Setting a Temporary Spawn Point for another player:
+Server administrators can set a temporary spawn point for another player by typing /setplayertempspawn [player] in-game.
 This will save the target player's current location as their temporary spawn point, and set their bed spawn point to this location.
 If the target player does not have a bed spawn point set, the plugin will save their original spawn point and set it when they reset their temporary spawn point.

-Resetting a Temporary Spawn Point for another player Server administrators can reset a temporary spawn point for another player by typing /resetplayertempspawn [player] in-game.
+Resetting a Temporary Spawn Point for another player:
+Server administrators can reset a temporary spawn point for another player by typing /resetplayertempspawn [player] in-game.
 This will set the target player's bed spawn point back to their original spawn point.